 If you want to find a tax-free way to build a nest egg for your children, a Junior Isa is the account for you.

 Junior Isas are tax-free savings accounts for under 18s.
-Anyone can pay into a Junior Isa, up to a maximum of £4,260 in the 2018-19 tax year, and there's no personal income or capital gains tax to pay on any growth.
+Anyone can pay into a Junior Isa, up to a maximum of £4,368 in the 2019-20 tax year, up from £4,260 in 2018-19.
+There's no personal income or capital gains tax to pay on any growth.

 Junior Isas can be opened by the parents or guardians of children born on or after 3 January 2011, or before 31 August 2002.